 When you mix parenting and homeschooling, you can lose sight of the real purpose of our journey.
-For example, our purpose is to nurture their hearts and train their character development.
+For example, our goal is to nurture their hearts and train their character development.
 Also, to provide them with the skills and passion to make good choices in the world.
 However, we can’t predict or control the outcome of our children’s choices.
 Even with the curriculum we choose or how many math facts, we drill into them.
 We can prepare them with a good foundation through the relationships we build.

 So what is Grayson doing in New Mexico?
 He is elk hunting with a relative.
 How awesome is that?
-If you have been with us for very long you know Grayson declared he was going to be a professional outdoorsman when he was five and has been pursuing this passion ever since.
+If you have been with us for very long, you know Grayson declared he was going to be a professional outdoorsman when he was five and has been pursuing this passion ever since.

 Guess what?
 He forgot his jammies, most of his pants, and his pricey hiking underwear.
 Even though I asked him 20 times if they were packed in his suitcase.
 He will survive.
 He might get a little chafed but will learn and maybe remember next time.
-However, he has been calling each day to share his passion, wonder, and excitement with us.
-Because he wants us to experience it with him.[thrive_leads id=’5841′]
+However, he has been calling each day to share his passion, wonder, and excitement with us because he wants us to experience it with him.

 Curtis and I didn’t really take the cute little guy at his word all those years ago.
 Grayson shared his “lifelong” dream with us at age nine.
 His dream was to learn how to tan a deer hide the Native American way.
 I knew that wasn’t going to happen at our house.
 For sure I didn’t see it in any of the curricula we were using.
 Then a funny thing happened.
 A new neighbor showed up, literally showed up in our backyard, and was an avid outdoorsman.
 In time, our neighbor made Grayson’s dream come true and fueled his passion.

-Most importantly, Curtis and I realized there was a higher power involved in this outdoorsman thing.
+Most importantly, Curtis and I realized a higher power was involved in this outdoorsman thing.
 We decided to go all-in and nurture this passion with him.
 When we did, Grayson began to have incredible opportunities to learn and grow.
 Not from us, but from other people brought into his life.

 I share more stories and inspiration in my book on motherhood.